djiglesias/CarND-MPC-Project/README.md

 action which is known as latency.
 For this project we have settled on a latency of 100ms to simulator how a car would actually respond; for instance an actuator moving a steering wheel or a pedal cannot happen instantaneously due to physics.
-To account for this latency we have...

-...
+To account for this latency we have to slow the rate of response of our actuators so that they do not over correct.
+Rather, we want an over damped system response to prevent the passengers from getting seasick.

 ### 3.5 Tuning the MPC
 Now that the MPC is implemented and the car is able to drive (slowly) around the